ExtremerBG/Circle-Nom/README.md

 ## Run Instructions

 To run the source code, open the folder with your preferred IDE.
 Ensure you have `pygame` and  `gif-pygame` libraries installed; otherwise, the game won't work.
-Install it using:
+Install them using:

 ```sh
 pip install pygame